harisdev-netizen/harisdev-netizen/README.md

 - 🎓 I am third year Computer Science Student at University of Engineering & Technology, Pakistan.
 - 📙 I am interested in Full Stack Web Development, Cyber Security and Artificial Intelligence.
 - 🎯 I'm currently learning how to build awesome web applications, expanding my knowledge of Cloud Computing & Artificial Intelligence.
-- 📝 I have a regular writing habit, and my preferred platform is <a href="https://hashnode.com/@harisdev-netizen"> Hashnode</a>.
+- 📝 I have a weekly writing habit, and my preferred platform is <a href="https://hashnode.com/@harisdev-netizen"> Hashnode</a>.
 - 📧 You can reach me at: <a href= "mharispk321@gmail.com"> Here! </a>

 <p>&nbsp;</p>